-53. (1) Upon receipt of an information in any one The manner of of the ways specified in section 52, the Investigation conducting an investigation Officer shall, where necessary, take steps to conduct a fact under this Act finding.
-The objective of conducting a fact finding shall 10 be the determination of the veracity of the information received in any one of the ways specified under section 52:
+53. (1) Upon receipt of an information in any one of the ways specified in section 52, the Investigation Officer shall, where necessary, take steps to conduct a fact finding.
+The objective of conducting a fact finding shall be the determination of the veracity of the information received in any one of the ways specified under section 52:

-Provided however, if upon an examination of the information received in the ways specified under section 52, any observation of a Designated Officer or an 15 Investigation Officer regarding the existence of proceeds of crime or the receipt of any observation regarding the existence of proceed, of crime by a Peace Officer conveyed to a Designated Officer or an Investigation Officer which the latter shall deemed to be credible, the Investigation Officer has reasonable grounds to believe the truth of the information contained therein, he may without conducting a fact finding, for such reasons to be recorded, commence the conduct of an investigation as provided in this Act:
+Provided however, if upon an examination of the information received in the ways specified under section 52, any observation of a Designated Officer or an Investigation Officer regarding the existence of proceeds of crime or the receipt of any observation regarding the existence of proceeds of crime by a Peace Officer conveyed to a Designated Officer or an Investigation Officer which the latter shall deemed to be credible, the Investigation Officer has reasonable grounds to believe the truth of the information contained therein, he may without conducting a fact finding, for such reasons to be recorded, commence the conduct of an investigation as provided in this Act: